cassidoo/HTML-CSS-Tutorial/README.md

 And if you need help you can always come back and visit. :)

-## And now, the end is near
+##And now, the end is near

-Okay!
+Actually, now the end is here.

 You've learned pretty much all that I can teach you.
 Congratulations, really.
 I'm not even going to joke around here.
 You've accomplished something that will help you for years to come!

 Show off your website to your friends, and be proud of what you've done!

 And with that, I'm signing off.

 Thanks for reading, you beautiful specimen, you.